Frame Your Self-Image With Positive Words: Be Your Champion

 You can give a meaningful summary of your (personal) interests, hobbies, and activities outside of work, but try to keep them work-related and professional.

-Whether you’re confident and assertive or insecure and timid, depends on how you answer this question.
-The answer you come up with can contribute to making or marring your overall chances of success.
+Whether you’re confident and assertive or insecure and timid depends on how you answer this question.
+The answer you come up with can contribute to your overall chances of success or mar them.

-This section outlines powerful actionable strategies to help you craft an effective answer to this question and get you closer to your dream job.
+This section outlines powerful, actionable strategies to help you craft a compelling answer to this question and get you closer to your dream job.

-Researching the company, its culture, and its industry is very important to stand out as the right candidate.
-It points you in the right direction and helps you know the right words to use when describing yourself.
+Researching the company, its culture, and its industry is crucial to stand out as the right candidate.
+It points you in the right direction and helps you know the right words to describe yourself.

-For example; if the company values teamwork, collaboration, or communication, you have to emphasize how those values align with you and highlight your strengths in those areas.
+For example, if the company values teamwork, collaboration, or communication, you must emphasize how those values align with you and highlight your strengths in those areas.

 Additionally, researching the interviewer is equally vital.
-By researching, you familiarize yourself with the person who is about to interview you.
+By researching, you familiarize yourself with the person about to interview you.
 This will remove any surprises on your first encounter.

-It will also help you find common ground and ensure that you’re both on the same page.
+It will also help you find common ground and ensure you’re both on the same page.

 Relate Your Answer to the Job Role

 Not all positive traits may be relevant to the job position you are applying for.
-For example, if you are applying for a leadership position (e.g. General Manager), avoid saying that you’re a self-starter, self-motivated, a people person, or fiercely independent.
+For example, if you are applying for a leadership position (e.g., General Manager), avoid saying you’re a self-starter, self-motivated, a people person, or fiercely independent.

 Instead, talk about how you are a problem-solver, hard-working, and results-oriented.
 Discuss how you evaluate strategy, execute, communicate, and build strong relationships to motivate a team.
 This is how you relate your answer to the job role.